stashed/docs/docs/guides/latest/workloads/daemonset.md

 > **Note:** Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

-## Restore Volumes of a DaemonSet
+## Restore the Backed up Data

-This section will show you how to restore the backed up data from the backend we have taken in earlier section.
+This section will show you how to restore the backed up data from the backend we have taken in the earlier section.

 **Deploy DaemonSet:**